Home » Blog » Anti-Aging Weight Loss » Nootropics for Weight Loss: Helpful or Harmful?

 Weight loss requires a comprehensive approach including dietary changes, physical activity, and lifestyle changes.

-Generally, nootropics are safe, however, they can have side effects in some individuals including increased heart rate, trouble sleeping, and upset stomach.
+Generally, nootropics are safe, however, they can have side effects in some individuals.

 They may also interact with medications and other dietary supplements.